Sup2point0/Assort/Yu-Gi-Oh!/lore/Stranded Saga/archetypes.md

 # Archetypes

 > [!Note]
-> This article is under construction.

-> Since there are too many new archetypes that have not been finalised or are not yet concrete in design, they are documented here instead of their own separate file in [archetypes](../../archetypes).
+> It would be ridiculous to create all the cards for all the archetypes in the Stranded Saga (even for me), so they are documented here instead of their own separate file in [archetypes](../../archetypes).

 The archetypes of the Stranded Saga can broadly be divided into 2 halves – protagonist and antagonist – where the cards in each archetype are designed to sometimes work together within their half, and sometimes counter the opposite the other half, whether directly or indirectly.
 Not all cards have overlapping or synergising effects, allowing each archetype to maintain its own character, but the links and crossovers between them enables the potential of mixing them interchangeably into a single cohesive deck.